Critical university studies: History

 In addition, the 1960s saw a great deal of criticism of social institutions, and much focused on university campuses.
 Students for a Democratic Society (SDS) started with a strong statement about higher education, and anti-war and civil rights protests were a major presence on US campuses.
 The critical pedagogy movement, inspired by Paolo Freire and furthered by Henry Giroux and others, arose from this moment.
 The feminist movement also played a role in criticism of the university during the 1960s and 1970s, with activists like Adrienne Rich calling for "a women-centered university."

-In 1980, the Bayh–Dole Act granted universities the right to patent their inventions, thereby encouraging them to conduct research with business aims in mind.
+In 1980, the Bayh–Dole Act granted American universities the right to patent their inventions, thereby encouraging them to conduct research with business aims in mind.
 In the late 1990s and early 2000s, critics began to address the new direction of higher education, often coming from the graduate student unionization movement.
-Some met in conferences such as “Reworking/Rethinking the University” at the University of Minnesota (2008–11), or came out of groups such as Edu-factory, which was inspired by the Italian autonomist movement.The Edu-factory Collective, ed.
-Toward a Global Autonomous University.
-New York, NY: Autonomedia, 2009.
+Some met in conferences such as “Reworking/Rethinking the University” at the University of Minnesota (2008–11), or came out of groups such as Edu-factory, which was inspired by the Italian autonomist movement.

 This first wave of CUS publications addressed the corporatization of higher education, along with the exploitation of academic labor and the rise of student debt.
-Key texts from this period include Sheila Slaughter and Larry Leslie's Academic Capitalism: Politics, Policies, and the Entrepreneurial University (1997), David Noble's Digital Diploma Mills: The Automation of Higher Education (2001), Marc Bousquet's “The Waste Product of Graduate Education” (2002) and How the University Works: Higher Education and the Low-Wage Nation (2008).Slaughter, Sheila, and Larry L. Leslie.
-Academic Capitalism: Politics, Policies, and the Entrepreneurial University.
-Baltimore: Johns Hopkins University Press, 1997.Bousquet, Marc.
-“The Waste Product of Graduate Education.”
-Social Text 20.1 (2002): 81-104.
-In addition, Steal This University: The Rise of the Corporate University and the Academic Labor Movement, edited by Benjamin Johnson et al. (2003), Stefano Harney and Fred Moten's “The University and the Undercommons" (2004), Williams’ “The Post-Welfare State University” (2006) and “Student Debt and the Spirit of Indenture” (2008), and Christopher Newfield's Unmaking the Public University: The Forty-Year Assault on the Middle Class (2008).Harney, Stefano and Fred Moten.
-“The University and the Undercommons.”
-Social Text 22.2-79 (Summer 2004): 101-115.Williams, Jeffrey J. “Student Debt and the Spirit of Indenture.”
-Dissent Fall 2008: 73-78.
+Key texts from this period include Sheila Slaughter and Larry Leslie's Academic Capitalism: Politics, Policies, and the Entrepreneurial University (1997), David Noble's Digital Diploma Mills: The Automation of Higher Education (2001), Marc Bousquet's “The Waste Product of Graduate Education” (2002) and How the University Works: Higher Education and the Low-Wage Nation (2008).
+In addition, Steal This University: The Rise of the Corporate University and the Academic Labor Movement, edited by Benjamin Johnson et al. (2003), Stefano Harney and Fred Moten's “The University and the Undercommons" (2004), Williams’ “The Post-Welfare State University” (2006) and “Student Debt and the Spirit of Indenture” (2008), and Christopher Newfield's Unmaking the Public University: The Forty-Year Assault on the Middle Class (2008).